olle/talk-query-response/README.md

 ### A better library protocol

-We have agreed on supporting _stars_ for book ratings, and different teams scramble to their stations to extend for the new features.
+We have agreed on supporting _stars_ for book ratings, and different teams scramble to their stations to extend for the new feature.

-We saw earlier that data returned was formed as a list of quoted strings, and the contract for parsing was: `first quoted string per line is book title`.
+We saw earlier that data returned was formed as a list of quoted strings, and the contract for parsing was: "first quoted string per line is book title".

     ...
     body: